Carlos Lehder: Early cocaine career

 Roman Varone and Jung had already experimented with bringing marijuana into the United States from Mexico in small aircraft below radar range and landing in dry riverbeds.
 Inspired by that idea, Lehder decided to apply the same principle to cocaine transport.
-Lehder's dream was to have a huge resort for people like himself and in turn bring justice to his native Colombia.
 After Lehder and Jung were released (both were paroled but Lehder was deported to Colombia), they built up a small revenue stream through simple, traditional drug smuggling.
 Specifically, they enlisted two young women who were US citizens to take a vacation to Antigua, receive cocaine, and carry it back with them to the U.S. in their suitcases.
 Repeating this process several times, Lehder and Jung soon had enough money for an airplane.

 Using a small stolen plane and a professional pilot, the pair began to fly cocaine into the United States via the Bahamas, in the process increasing their financial resources and building connections and trust with Colombian suppliers, while spreading money around among Bahamian government officials for political and judicial protection.
 Their unconventional method of drug-smuggling began to gain credibility.
 The business had serious setbacks due to constant robberies by common criminals in the US.
 But marijuana trafficking, which had been very lucrative, came to an end due to the intense police operations in Colombia and a reduction in income due to the cultivation of marijuana in the US.
 This meant that cocaine trafficking, a profitable business with a more easily transportable product, was worth pursuing.

 Lehder and his partners in the Cartel would amass enormous fortunes through cocaine trafficking, which is why they were nicknamed Los Mágicos (The Magicians), because they had become rich overnight, although Lehder was better known as the Henry Ford of cocaine.